MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-add-new-user-aad.md

 ---
 title: Add a new Azure Stack tenant account in Azure Active Directory | Microsoft Docs
-description: Learn how to create a tenant user account in the ASDK so you can explore the tenant portal.
+description: Learn how to create a tenant account in the ASDK so you can explore the tenant portal.
 services: azure-stack
 documentationcenter: ''
 author: PatAltimore